 - Healthy Corner Store Initiative

-- Less than 1/4 of Wisconsin adults eat the recommended daily amounts of fruits and vegetables.
+- Less than one-fourth of Wisconsin adults eat the recommended daily amounts of fruits and vegetables.

-- Efforts to improve our nutrition environments in Wisconsin are important, as an individuals eating habits are directly impacted by the food environments that surround them.
+- Efforts to improve our nutrition environments in Wisconsin are important, as our eating habits are directly affected by the food environments that surround us.